Undergraduate Targeted Admission Schemes Policy and Procedures

 Students from Refugee Backgrounds for the purposes of UTAS refers to students who have themselves or whose parents/primary guardian(s) have been granted refuge in New Zealand.

-Students with Disabilities for the purposes of UTAS refers to students who are blind or deaf; students with hearing or vision impairments; students with impairment due to head injury, medical conditions or mental health conditions; students with physical or mobility impairments; students with speech impairments and students with specific learning disabilities.
+For the purposes of UTAS refers to students who are blind or deaf; students with hearing or vision impairments; students with impairment due to head injury, medical conditions or mental health conditions; students with physical or mobility impairments; students with speech impairments and students with specific learning disabilities.

 Undergraduate Targeted Admission Schemes (UTAS) involve a reserved number of places in named University undergraduate programmes for Māori students and students from identified equity groups